 As I left off explaining in the last article, Mebius steadily expands outward in scope as one draws closer to the finale.
 Since we’ve moved the focus away from the characters of the GUYS Japan crew, the direction of the second half instead builds upon a new scaffolding, showing how humanity in general relates to other alien life in the rest of the galaxy – including the Ultras themselves.
-The last episode I covered makes this transition from humanity’s place in the wider universe, to humanity’s destiny alongside its sworn protectors.
-There, we saw Sakomizu’s wish to live up to the expectations and examples of the Ultras who have safeguarded Earth throughout history.
-In the same way we begin to look at the final expression of the series’ narrative structure and themes, not just in regard to the current nature of humanity, but its ultimate fate, chosen by its own hands, and protected by heroes like Mebius.
+The last episode I covered makes this transition from humanity’s place in the wider universe, to humanity’s destiny alongside its sworn protectors, illustrated by Sakomizu’s faith in the GUYS Japan team he leads.

-The previous episodes that featured appearances from older Ultraman characters were self-contained, but the four-episode arc that begins here, and builds smoothly into the finale trilogy itself, uses its cameos in a way that’s more explicitly integrated into the main plot.
+The previous episodes that featured appearances from older Ultraman characters mostly self-contained.
+But the four-episode arc that begins here, and builds smoothly into the finale trilogy itself, uses its cameos in a way that’s more explicitly integrated into the main plot.
 To start off, we learn Yapool, who previously plotted to defeat Mebius, was just one of four “heavenly kings” who seek to prepare earth for invasion by a yet-unseen alien “Emperor”.
-The schemes of these four powerful aliens bring the most dangerous and heart-wrenching tests yet, in an attempt to not just destroy Mebius in battle, but also to break the bonds of trust between his teammates, and humanity at large, we’ve seen exhibited in the series up to this point.
+The schemes of these four powerful aliens bring the most dangerous and heart-wrenching tests yet, in an attempt to not just destroy Mebius in battle, but also to destroy the bonds of trust between him, his teammates, and humanity at large.

-Luckily, just as Mebius/Mirai fights with the help of the GUYS crew, he also has the support of four Ultra Brothers, classic Ultraman heroes who have been living on Earth since their original times as active heroes.
+Luckily, just as Mebius fights with the help of the GUYS crew, he also has the support of four Ultra Brothers, classic Ultraman heroes who have been living on Earth for years following their time as active heroes in their respective series.
 (This is explained by circumstances in a tie-in movie that fits in around the midway point of the show.
 It’s only tangentially relevant to the show’s plot, so I didn’t deal with it in my write-ups.
 It’s pretty good though!)
-With their advice and assistance, he’s able to find the strength to succeed and overcome each of the trials the Kings pose.
+With their advice and assistance, Mebius is able to find the strength to overcome each of the trials the Kings pose.

 Nobody ever said it would be easy though.

 Next, Deathrem attempts to destroy humanity’s trust in Mebius by holding the GUYS team hostage.
-The hesitation Mebius shows in his initial fight against Deathrem, not knowing whether he should fight back if it endangers his friends, angers the general public because they see it as him valuing the lives of those who are close to him personally over civilians.
+Uncharacteristically, Mebius shows hesitation in his initial fight against Deathrem, not knowing whether he should fight back if it endangers his friends.
+This angers the general public because they see it as him valuing the lives of those who are close to him personally over civilians.
 Paralyzed by the idea that people might die regardless of what he does, where choosing to fight might cause more damage than his first botched fight in the pilot episode, Mirai feels completely helpless for really the first time.

-The bond of trust between Mebius and the GUYS crew, and the general public is restored when the public comes to realize those sworn to protect them really do care about everyone.
-In accepting the chance of their death to allow Mebius to fight without reservation, they showed that their ultimate mission as members of GUYS is to protect the whole Earth, the good and the bad of it, not just those immediately around them that they’re fond of.
+The bonds of trust between the GUYS crew and the general public is restored when the public comes to realize those sworn to protect them really do care about everyone.
+By accepting the chance of their death to allow Mebius to fight without reservation, they showed that their ultimate mission is to protect the whole Earth, the good and the bad of it, not just those immediately around them that they’re fond of.